contactandyc/another-c-library/1_getting_started.md

 Success!
 You are now ready to continue with the rest of the examples in the book.
 ```

 If an error occurs, use your favorite search engine and copy and paste the error and search for it.
 The answer will likely exist on sites like stackoverflow.com.
 These Internet resources did not exist when I began writing software.
 However, today, most errors are common.
 Just beware that the answers may be wrong, so you may need to look over a few answers.
 This project depends upon `gcc` and `make`.
-Post-installation, repeat the commands above (repeated below) until you get the "Success!" message.
+Post-installation, repeat the commands above (duplicated below) until you get the "Success!" message.

 If you have changed directories, then you will need to rerun this.
 ```bash